This feature is available from the Pro plan and above.

 Translatable attribute

-Due to technical limitations, Lokalise may not detect which specific fields within a RichText block are marked as non-translatable in Storyblok.
-As a result, all fields are imported into Lokalise regardless of their translatable status.
+Due to technical limitations, Lokalise may not detect which specific fields inside a RichText block are marked as non-translatable in Storyblok.
+As a result, all fields are imported into Lokalise, regardless of their translatable status.
+However, these fields can still be safely exported back to Storyblok without any issues.

 Fields representable as strings